 Zois Bouikidis is a Junior Honors student studying Management Information Systems in Temple’s Fox School of Business.
 He is open to pursuing a number of opportunities following graduation, but sees himself excelling in the fields of consulting and data analysis particularly.
 As a people-oriented individual, he is at his best when working in groups, but possesses the ability to work individually when necessary.
 Data analysis is of particular interest to him due to the wide-ranging possibilities of its utilization in terms of industry and application.
 Data has proven to be invaluable across industry lines, with companies ranging from Google to NBA Franchises making its use a priority with the goal of gaining an edge over competition.
 Working towards figuring out how to best leverage technology and information to solve problems and make informed decisions is an endeavor he hopes to take on as a professional after college.

 A first-generation American with Greek heritage, Zois grew up in Upper Darby, PA and remains active within the community.
 Besides his professional interests, Zois’ hobbies include general fitness and health, basketball, travel, and spending time with friends.
-He is working with Dr. Rege on her NSF EAGER project.
+He worked with Dr. Rege on her NSF EAGER project.

 Ngoc “Nathan” Pham is a Management Information Systems (MIS) major at Fox School of Business class of 2019.
 Originally from Hanoi (Vietnam), Nathan came to Philadelphia to attend Temple University in 2015.
 He has also participated in study abroad programs at Yonsei University (South Korea) and Imperial College (United Kingdom).
 At Temple, Nathan is a Teaching Assistant for the MIS department, a Peer Mentor for University Housing & Residential Life, and a Peer Instructor for University First Year Seminar.
 His career interest includes cyber security, data analytics, and technology consulting.
 In addition, Nathan also enjoys ping pong, TED Talks, the Tim Ferriss podcast, self-help books, and outdoor activities.

-He is working with Dr. Rege on her NSF EAGER project.
+He worked with Dr. Rege on her NSF EAGER project.

 Ed Parker is a junior Criminal Justice major.
 He graduated from Ft Huachuca as an analyst and was also a part of the People to People Student Ambassador Program where he went to Japan.
 His interests include either becoming a park ranger or an analyst for an intelligence agency.
 His research interests include identifying how vulnerable the US critical infrastructure is to cyber attacks and/or cyberwar.
 He is working with Dr. Rege on the three-year NSF-funded project which examines cyberattacks against the power grid; his work will include qualitative research that involves interviewing members from the hacking and control systems’ security communities.
-Ed is currently a PhD student in the Criminal Justice program and is working with Dr. Rege on her NSF CAREER project.
+Ed worked with Dr. Rege on her NSF CAREER project.

 var scJsHost = ((“https:” == document.location.protocol) ?